Numerical analysis of quantum circuits for state preparation and unitary operator synthesis: Background and analysis methods

 Here $\Delta t$ is the duration of the time step, $H_0$ is a time-independent term in the Hamiltonian, $m$ is the number of control parameters, $u_k(j)$ is the value of the $k$th control parameter in the $j$th time step, and $H_k$ is the $k$th control Hamiltonian.
 The algorithm proceeds by evaluating the derivative of the fidelity $F$ with respect to variations in all the control parameters $u_k(j)$, identifying the direction of the gradient and making a small move in the direction of the gradient, i.e.~adding a small correction to each $u_k(j)$ that is proportional to the derivative $\partial F / \partial u_k(j)$.
 For a sufficiently small step size, the update will increase the fidelity.
 After a large number of iterations, the fidelity is expected to approach its maximum achievable value for the situation under consideration.
 Importantly, when the time steps $\Delta t$ are small, the derivative $\partial F / \partial u_k(j)$ can be approximated by simple first-order expressions: for state preparation, the fidelity is defined as

 and its derivative is given by

-where $\rho_j$ is the density matrix propagated froward from the initial density matrix $\rho_0$, and $\lambda_j$ is the density matrix propagated backward from the target density matrix $\rho_F$.
+where $\rho_j$ is the density matrix propagated forward from the initial density matrix $\rho_0$, and $\lambda_j$ is the density matrix propagated backward from the target density matrix $\rho_F$.
 For unitary-operator synthesis, the fidelity is defined as

 and its derivative is given by